qiboteam/tutorials/README.md

 of `git`.
 Please paste and copy the contents of the file [`.gitconfig`](https://github.com/qiboteam/tutorials/blob/clear_notebooks_output/.gitconfig) into your `.git/config` file.

-This will clean all your notebook's output.
+This will clean all your notebook's output when you make a `push`.